-Invite parents in to help with your meetings!
-Schedule volunteers with s sign up.
+Invite parents to help with your meetings!
+Schedule volunteers with a sign up.
 SAMPLE

 - Remote Control Car Race.
 Ask participants to bring remote control cars.
 Draw a road on your driveway with sidewalk chalk.
 Set up plastic cups or cones along the course.
 The fastest or cleanest “run” wins.

 - Capture the flag.
 Best played at night with older teens.
 Divide into two teams and pick geographical zones for each team divided by a path, stream or long piece of rope.
 Each team places its flag within their zone.
 Participants sneak into the other zone, trying to capture the other team’s flag and return it to their own zone.
 Players tag intruders and send them to “jail.”
 You may choose Nerf or squirt guns to tag.
 There are many variations of this game.

 - Kick the can.
 Fun to play at dusk.
 Place a can in middle of the play area.
 The person who is “it” counts while people hide.
 When “it” finds and tags a player, that player goes to “jail,” a designated area near the can.
 Anyone who is not “it,” or anyone who has not been tagged, may sneak up and kick the can, thus releasing prisoners from the jail.
 If “it” can get everyone in jail, a new person is designated as “it,” usually the person who has been in jail the longest.
 Variations of this game exist.